alexhernandezgarcia/alexhernandezgarcia.github.io/slides/gflownet.md

 --

-Instead of sampling iteratively, as in Markov chain Monte-Carlo (MCMC methods), *Flow Networks* sample _sequentially_, like in episodic Reinforcement Learning (RL), by modelling $p(x) \propto R(x)$, that is a distribution proportional to the reward.
+Instead of sampling iteratively, as in Markov chain Monte-Carlo (MCMC methods), *Flow Networks* sample _sequentially_, like in episodic Reinforcement Learning (RL), by modelling $\pi(x) \propto R(x)$, that is a distribution proportional to the reward.
 Unlike RL methods, which generate a single highest-reward sequence, GFlowNet aims to sample multiple, diverse sample.

 ---